Tour of the Cloisters.

 It’s traditionally bad luck to walk on the grass prior to graduation so taking advantage of that with graduation goes along with their newfound freedom.

-I highly recommend the University of Glasgow being on your itinerary for any trip to Glasgow.
+I highly recommend the University of Glasgow as being on your itinerary for any trip to Glasgow.

 I’d recommend getting there earlier in the day to be able to take advantage of touring the museum.